Economic conditions, coupled with the 2023 graduation season, are contributing to the trend of young adults boomeranging back to their parents’ homes.

-"It's important to have a mutually agreed-up plan," Jackson adds.
-"Instead of enabling them with a free ride, you can instead be an advocate and a mentor by teaching them how to foster their own financial growth.
-For example, you can help with research on getting loans, instead of taking out the loan on their behalf."
+"It's important to have a mutually agreed-upon plan," Jackson adds.
+"Instead of enabling them with a free ride, you can be an advocate and a mentor by teaching them how to foster their own financial growth.
+For example, you can help with research on getting loans instead of taking out the loan on their behalf."

 Being unable to afford rising rent/home prices is the main driver that caused an adult child to move back in with their parents.

 Figure out how much you're willing & able to help your child